cits3007/cits3007.github.io/src/schedule.md

 for each topic: either chapters from the textbook, or extracts from other books.

-Online copies of the textbooks and the extracts are available via the {{ siteinfo.lms }} (look under "Unit Readings").
+Online copies of the textbook and the extracts are available via the {{ siteinfo.lms }} (look under "Unit Readings").
 The
 readings may be added to or modified as the semester progresses.